 Relational wellbeing.
 The measure for relational wellbeing was developed by the authors using White's (2010) theoretical framework on relational wellbeing, which delineates three primary overarching dimensions: subjective, material, and relational or social.
 The scale measures individuals' evaluation towards their achievement which revolves around these dimensions.
 The material dimension encompasses aspects such as satisfaction with their current income, the subjective dimension includes factors such as religiosity and self-concept, and the relational dimension involves aspects such like family and community involvement, as well as security and competition (White, 2010).
-The scale was initially developed by Riasnugrahani et al. (2022) using the same dataset as the study.
-In the initial phase, they generated 58 items to measure various constructs, such as "I am a hard worker" to measure self-concept, "Practicing religious rituals is a way to get me strong in living through adversity" and "My religious beliefs have a great deal of influence on how I relate with others" to measure religiosity, "I can spend quality time with my family" to measure family and community involvement, and "I feel comfortable living in this neighbourhood" to measure security and competition.
+The scale was well as security and competition (White, 2010).
+The scale was unitially developed by Riasnugrahani et al. (2022) using the same dataset as the study.
+In the initial phase, they generated 58 items to measure various constructs, such as "I am a hard worker" to measure various constructs, such as "I am a hard worker" to measure facility of the properties of the such as a great deal of influence on how I relate with others' to measure family and community involvement, and "I feel comfortable living in this neighbourhood" to measure security and competition.
 All these statements were rated on a six-point Likert scale that ranges from 1 "strongly disagree" to 6 "strongly agree".
 Higher scores indicate more positive evaluations.